Birthmarks - pigmented

 When to Contact a Health Professional

-Have a health care provider examine any birthmark.
-Report changes in the birthmark to your health care provider, including:
+Have your health care provider examine any birthmark.
+Report any changes in the birthmark, such as these, to your provider:

 - Color change